Federalist No. 6: Aftermath

 Federalist No. 6 is followed by Federalist No. 7, which continues on the same subject of potential war between the states.
-Political scientist Michael Zuckert described Federalist No. 6 as "one of the classic essays of the series".
+Political scientist Michael Zuckert described Federalist No. 6 as "one of the classic essays of the series."
 James Madison revisited the idea of human nature causing division in Federalist No. 10.
-Madison an empiricist argument similar to Hamilton's, though he emphasized the a priori argument from human nature rather than providing examples.
-Both authors proposed in their respective essays that what was in the best interest of a nation was an objective truth that could be determined through reason.
+Madison presented an empirical argument similar to Hamilton's, though he emphasized an a priori argument from human nature rather than providing examples.
+Both authors proposed in their respective essays that the best interest of a nation was an objective truth that could be determined through reason.
 The idea challenged by Hamilton in this essay—that commerce-based republics were less likely to engage in war—developed over the modern era into democratic peace theory.
 With the advent of globalization, the concept of "neighboring nations" has changed, and the arguments presented by Hamilton about neighboring nations may be interpreted more broadly and applied to all nations.